 Chief Executive Officer, Farnell Packaging Limited

 Bill Morash is the Chief Executive Officer at Farnell Packaging Limited, an environmentally responsible manufacturer of flexible packaging materials in Dartmouth, NS.
 His input and commitment to the strategic management team has contributed to Farnell Packaging being recognized as a leader in the flexible packaging industry, as well as having award winning environmental and sustainable manufacturing best practices and systems.
 Prior to joining Farnell Packaging in 1997, he was a Senior Manager at Grant Thornton LLP.
-Bill is a member or the Institute of Chartered Accountants of Nova Scotia (1992) and has a Bachelors of Commerce degree from Saint Mary’s University (1990).
+Bill is a member of the Chartered Professional Accountants of Nova Scotia and has a Bachelors of Commerce degree from Saint Mary’s University.

 Over the past 30 years, Nick Moryto has held senior marketing and sales roles with the world’s largest beverage companies, including Pepsi-Cola, Coca-Cola, and ABInbev, the world’s largest brewer.
 His involvement with beverage container recycling dates back to the first beverage container recycling company in Atlantic Canada, EnCorp New Brunswick, where he was a board member.
 Nick has also served as Chairman of the Canadian Soft Drink Association of Atlantic Canada.
 He holds a degree in Economics from the University of Toronto and a management development diploma from Penn State University.
 Nick was appointed to the Divert NS Board of Directors in June 2014.

-Co-Director of FOUND Forgotten Food and Tutorial and Curriculum Development Coordinator at Dalhousie University's College of Sustainability
+Co-Director of FOUND Forgotten Food and Instructor/Curriculum Development Coordinator at Dalhousie University's College of Sustainability

 Laurel Schut's interdisciplinary background and work experience focuses on sustainable community development, food systems and food security, and holistic education.
 Since 2007, Laurel has conducted environmental sustainability research and led communication strategies with a variety of non-governmental organizations, co-operatives, and academic institutions.
-A passionate educator, Laurel has assisted in the delivery of 16 undergraduate classes at Dalhousie University's Department of Biology, Department of Environmental Science, and College of Sustainability.
+A passionate educator, Laurel has taught and designed undergraduate classes and tutorials at Dalhousie University's Department of Biology, Department of Environmental Science, and College of Sustainability.
 Laurel is currently employed at Dalhousie University's College of Sustainability and is the Co-Director of FOUND Forgotten Food, a volunteer-driven community initiative aimed at reducing food waste in Nova Scotia.
-Laurel holds a Bachelor of Social Science in International Development, a Masters of Environmental Studies, and is currently completing a Dalhousie's Faculty Certificate in Teaching & Learning.
+Laurel holds a Bachelor of Social Science in International Development, a Masters of Environmental Studies, and is currently completing Dalhousie's Faculty Certificate in Teaching & Learning.

 Councillor, Municipality of Colchester

 Tom Taggart is a lifetime resident of Bass River and is employed as a realtor.
-As an active member of Council, Tom serves as Chair of the Planning Advisory Committee, a member of the Executive and Audit Committee, and a member of the Dangerous and Unsightly Premises Committee.
+As an active member of Council, Tom serves as Chair of the Planning Advisory Committee and is a member of the Executive and Audit Committee.
 He also Chairs the Northern Region’s Waste Management Board, representing his region on the Regional Chairs Committee, and is a member of the Solid Waste-resources Priorities Group.
 On a national level, Tom sits on the Board of the Federation of Canadian Municipalities.
 He is Vice Chair of the Standing Committee on Social Economic Development, a member of the Standing Committee on Community Safety and Crime Prevention, a member of the Rural Forum and Conference Planning Committee, and a member of the joint Community Stakeholder Committee.